‘Is that a return?’ asks the cashier at Wrexham General’s ticket desk.

-First, though, we’ve got to pick our way through the partly pedestrianised roads of Chester city centre.
+First, though, we’ve got to pick our way through Chester’s pedestrianised centre.
 It’s a delicate crawl along Frodsham Street, slaloming between metal-wrapped wooden posts and flesh-wrapped shoppers.
-This is an imposition too far for one couple.
+It’s an imposition too far for one couple.

-The man has bullish arms camouflaged beneath a jumble of tattoos which extend to the side of his neck.
-She wears false eyelashes which would terrify a tarantula, and a t-shirt with the slogan ‘Too Glam to Give a Damn’ across the bust.
-Her seething response when the driver dares to beep at them to shift out of the way suggests that, if anything, she somehow needs to become more glam.
-If that’s even possible, which I’m not sure it is.
+The man has bullish arms camouflaged beneath a jumble of tattoos that extend along the side of his neck.
+She wears false eyelashes long enough to terrify a tarantula, and a skinny t-shirt with the slogan ‘Too Glam to Give a Damn’.
+Her seething response when the driver dares beep for them to shift out of the way suggests that, if anything, she somehow needs to become even more glam.

-A stag group, 30-strong, make their way to the races past St John the Baptist Church, where a cluster of medieval time travellers in brown tunics have set up camp on the lawn.
-They’re cooking what I assume to be an authentic dish in a cauldron – jugged ferret, cat broth or fox tail stew, probably – with one long-haired re-enactor throwing me a smile as he stirs.
+A stag group, 30-strong, makes its way to the races past St John the Baptist Church, where a cluster of medieval time travellers in brown tabards have set up camp on its lawn.
+They’re cooking what I assume to be an authentic dish in a cauldron – jugged ferret, cat broth or fox tail stew, perhaps – with one long-haired re-enactor throwing me a smile as he stirs.
 I reciprocate, but being used to derision from the public, he freezes for an awkward moment before glaring back at his steaming pot.

-Flanked by hotels, oversized B&Bs, and even a croquet club, the road out of Chester meanders into Saltney, which straddles the Anglo-Welsh border at Boundary Lane.
-Once we cross it, the signs turn bilingual, but the phone numbers still have Chester’s prefix.
+Flanked by hotels, oversized B&Bs, and even a croquet club, the road out of Chester meanders into Saltney, straddling the Anglo-Welsh border at Boundary Lane.
+Once we cross it, the signs become bilingual, but with Chester’s prefix still on the phone numbers.
 Clouds gather as we approach the windowless Airbus factory in Broughton.

 We don’t catch any airborne activity today, but we once saw an Airbus transporter plane land.
-They’re an incredible sight, and thanks to their resemblance to a beluga whale – a flying beluga whale, no less – they are by far the cutest aircraft ever manufactured.
+They’re an incredible sight, and thanks to their resemblance to a beluga whale – a flying beluga whale, no less – they are by far the cutest aircraft since Jimbo and the Jet Set.
 A trio of plane spotters are here for the long haul, though, and press up against the fence at the bottom of the runway, expensive camera lenses at the ready.

 The bus continues towards the Deeside Enterprise Zone, a name which in another universe evokes thoughts of tech start-ups, product innovation, and pioneering research.
 This one, however, is a glum industrial estate where we change drivers.
-The replacement for the man with the skull and crossbones braces is a Teddy Boy and his towering bouffant; feathery in construction, but held firm by an ozone-ruining jet of hairspray.
+The replacement for the man with the skull and crossbones braces is a Teddy Boy with a towering bouffant.
+It’s feathery in construction, but held firm by an ozone-scorching jet of hairspray.

 Wild grasses and cow parsley stud the verges as the bus climbs to Hawarden.
-The North Wales conurbation gets a rough press, a while it’s true that towns such as Flint, Shotton and Connah’s Quay aren’t easy to fall in love with, Hawarden (the ‘wa’ is silent) is a regional exemplar.
-Sturdy cottages and converted stables point the way along its understated but handsome high street.
+The North Wales conurbation gets a rough press, and while it’s true that Flint, Shotton and Connah’s Quay aren’t easy to fall in love with, Hawarden (the ‘wa’ is silent) is a regional exemplar.
+Sturdy cottages and converted stables point the way along its handsome high street.